vais-ral/CCPi-VirtualMachine/README.md

 ```

 ## Installation from sources
 This option will use same VM template, but installs the CCPi packages from sources.
-Modify the `bootstrapsrc.sh` in order to build or ommit particular packages
+Modify the `scripts/bootstrapsrc.sh` in order to build or ommit particular packages.
 ```bash
 git clone https://github.com/TomasKulhanek//CCPi-VirtualMachine.git
 cd CCPi-VirtualMachine